I am now at Othoz, a startup company I co-founded that creates Artificial Intelligence powering next generation financial investments.

-I am a final year PhD student working with the Computer Graphics Group at Technische Universität Berlin; my supervisor is Marc Alexa.
-I am holding a M.Eng. degree from Shanghai Jiao Tong University and a Diplom Informatiker (M.Sc.) degree from Technische Universität Berlin.
+I obtained both my PhD and my Diplom Informatiker (M.Sc.) degree from Technische Universität Berlin and a M.Eng. degree from Shanghai Jiao Tong University.
+From 2007 - 2012 I have been a member of the the Computer Graphics Group supervised by Marc Alexa.
 From March - May 2011 I have been visiting Brown University working with James Hays.
 From May - July 2012 I have been visiting Massachusetts Institute of Technology working in Fredo Durand's group.

 Humans have used sketching to depict our visual world since prehistoric times.
 Even today, sketching is possibly the only rendering technique readily available to all humans.
 This paper is the first large scale exploration of human sketches.
 We analyze the distribution of non-expert sketches of everyday objects such as ‘teapot’ or ‘car’.
 We ask humans to sketch objects of a given category and gather 20,000 unique sketches evenly distributed over 250 object categories.
 With this dataset we perform a perceptual study and find that humans can correctly identify the object category of a sketch 73% of the time.
 We compare human performance against computational recognition methods.
 We develop a bag-of-features sketch representation and use multi-class support vector machines, trained on our sketch dataset, to classify sketches.
 The resulting recognition method is able to identify unknown sketches with 56% accuracy (chance is 0.4%).
 Based on the computational model, we demonstrate an interactive sketch recognition system.
 We release the complete crowd-sourced dataset of sketches to the community.